Ex-politician in prison in adoption scam gets 5 more years

 His attorney, Kurt Altman, has argued his client recognizes the wrongfulness of his actions, pleaded guilty to charges in three states, no longer has a license to practice law and has paid back $679,000 in health care costs to Arizona out of the more than $800,000 that prosecutors said the fraud cost taxpayers.
 Altman has argued authorities never asked Petersen to adjust or cease his adoption practice over the years and argued his client’s practice wasn’t at issue in the Arizona case, because those convictions pertained to fraud in both health care and in the filing of court records.

-Prosecutors didn’t specify the number of years in prison they were seeking for Petersen, but he said he should have to spend additional time behind bars on top of his Arkansas sentence.
+Prosecutors didn’t specify the number of years in prison they were seeking for Petersen, but said he should have to spend more time behind bars on top of his Arkansas sentence.
 “This wasn’t a onetime situation,” said prosecutor Scott Blake.

 In the Arkansas case, Petersen was given a prison term that was two years longer than sentencing recommendations called for after a federal judge concluded Petersen misled or instructed others to lie to courts about adoptions that wouldn’t have been approved had the truth been told to court officials.
 That judge also flatly rejected Petersen’s claims that he initially thought he was acting within the bounds of the law, but later realized what he was doing was illegal.
 Petersen has appealed the Arkansas sentence.